1. Risk Management System

 Furthermore, with respect to investment securities with no market value, if the amount of net asset value per share is less than 50% compared with the acquisition value, and it cannot be judged that there is a possibility of a recovery to the acquisition value within a reasonable period, the amount of such decrease shall be treated as a loss on valuation of investment securities, and shall be treated as a loss for the period.
 In addition, if it is judged that it is reasonable to take the value reflecting future excess earning power, etc. as the real value, the Group examines the necessity of impairment accounting using the real value instead of the amount of net assets.
 Therefore, if the business plans of the stock-issuing companies held by the Company are not achieved due to changes in the market environment, status of product development, status of competitors, etc., and it is judged that there is no possibility of a recovery in net assets per share or the real value, the Group’s business results and financial position may be affected.

 The irrecoverable amount is estimated and provided as the allowance for uncollectible accounts on accounts receivable against trade partners and customers.
 However, if uncollectible receivables that exceed the expected amount occur owing to deterioration in business conditions or bankruptcy, etc. of a business partner or customer, this may affect the Group's business performance.
-By referring to credit information, etc. and taking into account qualitative information from sales sites, the Group strives to strengthen its credit management system and thoroughly preserve receivables while periodically reviewing customers' credit risk.

 (9) System Trouble

 The Group depends on computer systems and their networks to conduct its operations.
 Therefore, if a system failure occurs owing to large-scale system problems or unexpected unauthorized access from outside, this may impact the Group's earnings.
-To prepare for such a situation, the Group has established a backup system that fully duplicates its mission-critical systems and peripheral systems.
-With regard to cybersecurity measures, the Group regularly receives vulnerability assessments for the networks and applications from external IT vendors and makes timely improvements to the identified issues.

 (10) Natural Disasters / Pandemics

 As a precaution against natural disasters, pandemics and other emergencies, the Group has established crisis management frameworks, prepared a complete copy of its mission-critical systems together with its peripheral systems, automated logistics centers, installation of in-house generators and regular training.
 In addition, we have formulated a disaster response plan that clarifies risks associated with climate change and other matters for each area and summarizes issues and countermeasures.
-However, a disaster or a pandemic larger than anticipated could interfere with the Group’s operations in the form of the closure of offices, logistics centers and retail shops, and may have a negative impact on the Group’s earnings depending on the degree of decreased net sales and restoration duration/costs.

-(11) Control of Personal Information
+(11) Control of Information